MSc Occupational Hygiene / Course details

 • modelling approaches to assess worker exposure;

-• Understand basic statistical concepts required to interpret research/evidence synthesis
+• basic statistical concepts and methods required to interpret the findings from exposure measurements and modelling

 Intellectual skills